AdamBedel/Arden-Vul/README.md

 **Character Creation Rules**
   - Roll 3d6, down the line
-  - All classic classes are allowed (Cleric, Dwarf, Elf, Fighter, Halfing, Magic-User, Thief) as well as the following advanced classes: Acolyte (cc1), Acrobat (Adv), Assassin (Adv), Barbarian (Adv), Druid (Adv), Goblin (cc1), Mage (cc1), Ranger (Adv).
-Other, sometimes unique, classes exist in the world but must be unlocked through adventuring.
+  - All basic classes are allowed (Cleric, Dwarf, Elf, Fighter, Halfing, Magic-User, Thief) as well as the following advanced classes: Druid (Adv), Goblin (cc1), Mage (cc1), and Ranger (Adv).
+Ask if you want an exception. **Many other, sometimes unique, classes exist in the world that must be unlocked through adventuring!**
   - Class Changes:
-    - Acrobat / Assassin / Thief: Start at a d6 damage die (not hit die though)
+    - Thief: Use a d6 hit die
-    - Clerics: List of gods on pages 6-9 of file "Gods and People of Magea" in the Advanced Rules folder
+    - Cleric: List of gods are on pages 6-9 of file "Gods and People of Magea" in the Advanced Rules folder
-    - Elf: Starts with Read Magic and 1 player-chosen spell in their spellbook.
+    - Elf: Start with Read Magic and 1 player-chosen spell in their spellbook
-    - Fighter: Gains an additional feature, Cleave.
-If they reduce a creature to 0HP in melee, may make an additional attack that turn.
+    - Fighter: Use the Combat Talents (cc1) optional rule
-    - Golbin: Listen at Doors (2 in 6) replaces Wolf Affinity.
+    - Goblin: Listen at Doors (2 in 6) replaces Wolf Affinity
-    - Magic-User: Starts with Read Magic, 1 random spell, and 1 player-chosen spell in their spellbook.
+    - Magic-User: Starts with Read Magic, 1 random spell, and 1 player-chosen spell in their spellbook
   - Abiliy scores may not be adjusted and Prime Requisite score does not grant an XP multiplier.
   - For attack and AC values, we will use ascending armor class. (numbers in brackets in OSE rules)
-  - Hit points must be rolled, except as 1st level where PCs must take the average value (rounded up) for hit points. (d4 = 3, d6 = 4, d8 = 5)
+  - Hit points must be rolled, except as 1st level where PCs **must** take the average value (rounded up) for hit points. (d4 = 3, d6 = 4, d8 = 5)
   - Languages:
     - There is no aligment language.
 Characters know Archontean, one background language, and additional languages based on intelligence.
   - Background language:
-    - Background languages are: Dwarvish, Elvish, Goblin, Halfing, or if human, Thorcin, Wiskin, Khumus.
+    - Background languages are: Dwarvish, Elvish, Halfing, or if human, Thorcin, Wiskin, Khumus.
-    - Archonteans: No background langauge, but have knowledge of the empire and its history.
+    - Archonteans + Goblins: No background langauge, but have knowledge of the empire and its history.
     - Any of these languages, as well as Mithric (dead language), may be chosen as additional languages from intelligence.

 **Combat Rules**
   - PCs deal damage equal to their hit die, regardless of weapon type.
-The only exception is Acrobat/Assassin/Thief, which start at a d6.
   - Character damage increases by 1 stage when class to-hit modifier increases.
       - Progression is: 1d4 -> 1d6 -> 1d8 -> 1d12 -> 2d8
   - Two-handed polearms (only) may be used to attack from behind an ally (from the 2nd rank).
-  - Dual-wielding melee weapons (or using a two-handed sword) grants a single attack with advantage.
+  - Dual-wielding melee weapons or using a two-handed sword grants a single attack with advantage.

 **Other Rules**
   - Slot-Based Encumbrance Rules, see cc2.
 TLDR: